tataratat/releso/docs/source/mini_example.rst

 Mini Example
 ======================

-This minimal example goes through the definition of all required files for the follwing task:
+This minimal example goes through the definition of all required files for the following task:

 The mini example consists of 5 points in space which are movable only in x direction.
 The goal is to move the points to the maximal x direction.
 The reward given is dense and consists of the sum of all x coordinates of the points.